 - Possible side effects include: breast tenderness, nausea, irregular bleeding, headaches, and irritation or rash at the patch site.
 Many of these symptoms improve with time.

-- The patch may not work as well for women who weigh more than 198 lbs.
+- The patch may not work as well for people who weigh more than 198 lbs.

 How to Use It

-- It is important to change your patch on time every week.
+- Change your patch on time every week.
+This is very important.

-- Blood clots: The patch can increase the risk of having a stroke or heart attack.
+- Blood clots: Increased risk of stroke or heart attack.
 Blood clots can develop in veins (deep vein thrombosis) and in the lungs (pulmonary embolism).
-These conditions are rare, but can be life‐ Women who use
+These conditions are rare, but can be life‐threatening.

-- High blood pressure: The patch can slightly increase your blood pressure.
-For most women, this increase is small and does not affect your health.
+- High blood pressure: Possible small increase in blood pressure.
+For most people, this increase is small and does not affect one’s health.

 Who Cannot Use It

-- Had a baby within the last three weeks.
+- Had a baby within the past month and are breastfeeding

 Tell your doctor or health care provider if you have any of these risk factors or conditions, or any other medical concerns.

-Go straight to the emergency room if you have any of the following symptoms:
+Call 911 or go to the nearest emergency room if any of the following occurs: